brodo97/NotifyMeSenpai/README.md

+# The bot is currently not working

+For this [REASON](https://github.com/brodo97/NotifyMeSenpai/issues/13).
+If you know how to fix it, post a comment!

 # NotifyMeSenpai
 is a useful Telegram bot to stay up to date with your favourite nhentai Artists, Parodies, Tags, Characters and Groups!

 ### How to use it
 Just subscribe to [NotifyMeSenpai](https://t.me/notifymesenpai_bot) and start playing around!